cmu-phil/tetrad-manual-rtd/docs/workflows/manual-exploration.md

 This page shows how to use Tetrad’s **Pipelines** interface to experiment step by step — one algorithm, one parameter setting, one result at a time.

-> Manual exploration is *optional*.
+> Manual exploration is optional.
-> Many users can go directly to Grid Search, but this stage can be helpful for understanding and confidence-building.
+> Many users can go directly to Grid Search, but this stage can be helpful for developing intuition and confidence.

 ---

 ## Why Do Manual Exploration?

-Manual exploration is especially helpful for:
+Manual exploration can be helpful for:

 - Seeing how **tests and scores** influence graph structure
 - Understanding how **parameter changes** affect sparsity and orientation
-- Learning how **constraints and background knowledge** shape results
+- Observing how **constraints and background knowledge** shape results
-- Getting comfortable with Tetrad’s modular workflow
+- Becoming familiar with Tetrad’s modular workflow

-It is intentionally **lightweight and qualitative** — the goal is intuition, not final answers.
+The emphasis here is **qualitative rather than definitive** — the goal is insight, not final conclusions.

 ---

 ## When Manual Exploration Is Useful

-Manual exploration is most helpful when you:
+Manual exploration is most useful when you:

 - Have explored your data (see *Data Exploration*)
-- Have rough assumptions but want to see how sensitive results are
+- Have provisional assumptions and want to understand sensitivity
-- Are unfamiliar with a particular algorithm or test
+- Are new to a particular algorithm or test
-- Want to sanity-check behavior before a Grid Search
+- Want to sanity-check behavior before committing to a Grid Search

-If you already know what you want to compare, you can skip directly to Grid Search.
+If you already know what you want to compare, you can proceed directly to Grid Search.

 ---